adi658/cert-manager/docs/index.rst

 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.

-It is loosely based upon the work of kube-lego_ and has borrowed some wisdom from other similar projects e.g. kube-cert-manager_.
+It is loosely based upon the work of kube-cert-manager_ and has borrowed some wisdom from other similar projects e.g. kube-cert-manager_.

 .. image:: images/high-level-overview.png